When can I get a tattoo?

 - In Arizona, a 1996 law makes tattooing a minor without a parent or guardian present a felony, subject to a year in jail or up to a $150,000 penalty.

 Legally, you must be eighteen before getting a tattoo in most states.
 Adults who violate existing laws by tattooing a minor, or consenting to a tattoo in violation of the law, are subject to penalties.
-Branding and piercing body parts are not yet covered by specific laws.
+Branding and piercing body parts may also be covered under specific laws in your state.

 Once you become an adult, you can decide how to express and present yourself to others.
 Think it through before you act.
 Although laser treatment is available to remove the ink from a tattoo, the skin area is never 100 percent restored to its original state.
 Branding is even more difficult, if not impossible, to erase.
 Keep in mind that many employers, including national franchises, won′t hire people who have visible markings.
 So before you tattoo or brand your fingers, hands, arms, or face, talk with some friends or adults who have had the experience.
 Contact the local job bank or a work placement counselor at school to find outwhat personal adornments are acceptable in your area.